taotriad/BabySomnia/README.md

 Extra material that is recommended for every everyone are tagged with **[A]**.
 Extra material that complements an era is tagged with **[X]**.
-There will be no specific tags for people who want to get to know Dreamcatcher in general; for music just think of yourself as a reactor.
+There will be no specific tags for people who want to get to know Dreamcatcher music in general; just think of yourself as a reactor.

 **[0]** [Some general K-pop terminology if you need a primer](Kpop_terminology_primer.md)
 **[1][6]** [Dreamcatcher specific terminology](Dreamcatcher_specific_terminology_primer.md)